daggerhartlab/robo-backup/README.md

 ## Setup

 * Create S3 bucket and IAM user (see below).
 * Get this software on the server.
-Likely global install for the user.
+Somewhere outside of the docroot.
-* Copy appropriate `examples/robo.example-*.yml` file to `~/.robo/robo.yml`
+* Copy appropriate `examples/robo.example-*.yml` file to the root of this software on the server.
 * Complete configuration file w/ S3 details and paths to app, code, & files.
 * Github Actions setup (see below).